Thank you so much for stopping by my website!

 • you can choose a location you decide or We will be shooting in the room with the most available natural light so make sure the room is clear and clean.

-• I like to do outdoor photos as there is more to work with but if you decide to go with in home session I incorporate your home into the session for family images so make sure the nursery or your bedroom is nice and tidy, should we do photos in there.
+• with in home session I incorporate your home into the session for family images so make sure the nursery or your bedroom is nice and tidy, should we do photos in there.

 • Have your home nice and toasty for baby, and if you have a space heater best!!.

-• If you would like to be in images with your baby, make sure to look nice and wear colors that compliment your setting, and also make sure your nails look good just incase we decide to incorporate it in the photo.
+• you would be in images with your baby, so make sure to look nice and wear colors that compliment your setting, and also make sure your nails look good just incase we decide to incorporate it in the photo.

 • Be prepared for explosions of all kinds.
 Poop, pee and spit up may go flying or spraying on anything around.
 (I get peed on a lot!)
 Have burp cloths, wipes and clean up stuff out and ready!